Open Source Happy Hour

 I think that, you know one thing I've found over the years is like people will talk about diversity inclusion and they're like, why aren't we more diverse?

 Why aren't we all inclusive?
 And like, I remember asking this question.

 I actually was a happy hour at the Sci-Fi conference that one year when I was running it and I might've had a few too many, too many drinks.

-They didn't have a Botango, but a few beers.
 And I was like, why, why don't we have more diversity?

 They're like, Hey Andy, have you ever asked, have you ever just like sat down and asked like 10 black people to come?

-I'm like, no. Like why not?
-Like, I'm like, okay, well I don't know.
+And I'm like, uh, no. Like, why not?
+Like, I'm like, okay, well, I don't know.

 Cause I don't know where to find them.

-Like there's no coders.
-I'm like, well just, it doesn't matter how you find them.
+Like there's no coders and like, well just, it doesn't matter how you find them.

-Just go find them and ask.
 And so what we found like over the time is that, you know, number one, like feel like, Oh, they're not coming in, but you're not asking them to come in.

 And a lot of the reasons they weren't even there is because they didn't feel welcome enough to even show up.

-Because if you imagine, I mean, jumping on a mailing list and you barely have any time to do anything.
+Because if you imagine, I mean, I'm jumping on a mailing list and you barely have any time to do anything.

-Fernando Perez, like he was a early founder of No Focus.
 And he likes to talk about the privilege of being an open source developer.

 Cause I mean, you were privileged to have all this extra time that you could give away honing your craft.

-But back in the day it was just like, we were just bored.
+But back in the day, it was just like, we were just bored and we had extra time really.

+Or we just loved it so much.
 But by helping teams develop a code of conduct governance, it really makes it clear that, Hey, this is a safe place to come work.

-And there's rules about why how we can give you feedback and why we will give you feedback.
+This is a safe place to come give your ideas.
+And there's rules about why, how we can give you feedback and why we will give you feedback.

 And like that did that kind of like structure requires a movement.